ronnahshon/aggadah-shiurim-website/public/darosh-darash-moshe.md

 wander, but she doesn't know it' (Mishlei 5:6) - the things that move around are the paths and sections of the Torah.
 So, on Yom Kippur it was said to Moshe: 'They shall make a holy place for Me'.
 How do we know this?
-Moshe went up \[Har Sinai\] on the 6th of Sivan, and he was there for 40 days and 40 nights, and then he did another 40 days, and then he did another 40 days, which totals 120 days.
-So you find that \[Bnai Yisrael\] were atoned for on Yom Kippur, and on that day HaKadosh Baruch Hu said to \[Moshe\]: 'They shall make a holy place for Me, and I shall dwell among them', so that all the nations will know that they have been atoned for regarding the incident with the calf.
+Moshe went up Har Sinai on the 6th of Sivan, and he was there for 40 days and 40 nights, and then he did another 40 days, and then he did another 40 days, which totals 120 days.
+So you find that Bnai Yisrael were atoned for on Yom Kippur, and on that day HaKadosh Baruch Hu said to Moshe: 'They shall make a holy place for Me, and I shall dwell among them', so that all the nations will know that they have been atoned for regarding the incident with the calf.
 That is why it is referred to as: 'Mishkan of testimony' (Shmot 38:29), for it is a